NFOK14021U Food Enzymes and Applications

 After completion of the course the student should be able to:

-- List the enzyme classes and describe the general effect of enzymes and their regulation
+- List the enzyme classes and describe the general effect of enzymes and what affects their activity

 - Describe the mechanism behind the specificity of enzymes

-- Describe the major enzymes present in selected foods (milk, meat, wheat and barley) and their influence on the quality of the final products
+- Describe the major enzymes present in selected foods (milk, meat, and plant-based foods) and their influence on the quality of the final products

 - describe the mostly used enzymes in the production of selected dairy foods, meat products, bread, beer and food ingredients (glucose syrup, lipids and protein hydrolysates), as well as their function in those products